BlackFoks/chess_moves/Readme.md

 end
 ```

-There is another thing with defining rules we did not discuss.
+There is another one thing with defining rules we did not discuss.
 It's transformations.
 Let's look at code:

 ```ruby